dedis/cothority/doc/Simulation.md

 # Simulation

-When testing protocols and services, it is useful to have a way to test for more than 1-10 nodes (which is covered by go-tests).
-Simulation can do this on different levers:
+When testing protocols and services, it is useful to have a way to test more than 1-10 nodes (which is covered by go-tests).
+Simulation can do this on different levels:

 - localhost - up to 100 nodes in a more real environment than go-tests
 - mininet - using a small number of machines, simulations can be done on up